-A. Only those coaches who practice their craft in the categories outlined on the CLA's Form 100 for each discipline, i.e. National Team Coaches, Provincial Coaches or Zone/Area Coaches.
+A. Only those coaches who participate in the categories outlined on the CLA's Form 100 for each discipline, i.e. National Team Coaches, Provincial Coaches or Zone/Area Coaches.

 Q. How do I go from “Trained” to “Certified”?

-A. At the Competitive Introduction level in all disciplines a coach must successfully complete the “On-Line” Ethics test and either do an “On-Sight” practice session or provide an electronic Video/DVD of this requirement.
+A. At the Competitive Introduction level in all disciplines, a coach must successfully complete their online ethics test and either host a supervised practice session or provide video footage of a practice session.

-A. If the minimum standard established by the CLA Coaching Committee is meet the coach and the MA will be advised that the coach has successfully completed the work book.
+A. If the minimum standard established by the CLA Coaching Committee is met, the Member Association will be advised that the coach has successfully completed their workbook.

-If the minimum standard is not meet the coach and the MA will receive notification as well as a written report which will detail areas for improvement.
+If the minimum standard is not met, the coach and the Member Association will each receive notification as well as a written report which will detail areas for improvement.
 The coach can review the report and address these shortcomings before resubmitting their workbook.

-Q. Who and how do I determine if I should submit a Video or request a “On-Sight” evaluation for the practice session outlined in the Competitive Introduction Evaluation Work Book?
+Q. Who and how do I determine if I should submit a video or request a supervised evaluation for the practice session outlined in the Competitive Introduction Evaluation Workbook?

-A. It is the coach in question who determines if he/she does an “on-sight” evaluation or submits a video.
-The “how” will depend on the coaches ability to have the video done.
-If the coach selects the “on-sight”, the request will be forwarded to the Member Association by the President of the coach's home association.
+A. It is the coach in question who determines if he/she prefers a supervised evaluation or submits a video.
+The “how” will depend on the coach's ability and means to submit their video.
+If the coach selects the a supervised evaluation, the request must be forwarded to the Member Association by the President of the coach's home association.

-A. All coaches must have been certified under the old system, have attended a Community Training Session or meets the pre-requisites for the challenge and successfully completes the challenge.
+A. All coaches must have been certified under the old system and have attended a Community Training Session.

 Q. What is the NCCP Part “A” and Part “B” and how does that correlate with the Lacrosse coaching program?